 In addition, government contracts are frequently awarded only after competitive bidding processes, which are often protracted.
 In many cases, unsuccessful bidders for government contracts are provided the opportunity to formally protest the contract awards through various agencies or other administrative and judicial channels.
 The protest process may substantially delay a successful bidder's contract performance, result in cancellation of the contract award entirely and distract management.
-As a result, we may not be awarded contracts for which we bid, and substantial delays or cancellation of contracts may follow any successful bids as a result of any protests by other bidders.
+As a result, we may not be awarded contracts for which we bid, and substantial delays or cancellation of contracts may follow any successful bidders.